65+ unique things to do in Dublin, Ireland in 2025

 Budget hotels

 Dublin offers budget friendly 2- and 3-star hotel options located in the city center.
-The price range is between $40-85 per night.
 Some popular options include Jacobs Inn DublineasyHotel Dublin City Centre and Drury Court Hotel.

 Mid-budget hotels